 Appendix C: Draft Stage-gate Criteria

-NOTE: We lay out an approach to stage gate criteria at a high-level of detail but expect the MTA in consultation with the MTAB to further refine the criteria discussed here.
+NOTE: We lay out an approach to stage-gate criteria at a high-level of detail but expect the MTA(s) in consultation with the MTAB to further refine the criteria discussed here.
 We caution against using this document prescriptively; it only lays out one possible approach.

 The overall objective of MT development in Phase I and Phase II is to conduct the necessary due diligence to develop data-driven business cases for scaling up an MT concept in Phase III.
-Ideally, the general criteria for MTIs remain essentially the same throughout all three Phases but differ in the level of rigor with which they are assessed.
+Ideally, the general criteria for MTIs remain essentially the same throughout all three phases but differ in the level of rigor with which they are assessed.
 As a concept progresses through the due diligence stages, the data and analysis supporting decision-making in each stage will necessarily be more detailed and rigorous.
 Once an MTI is launched, the general MT criteria should be monitored over the long term to ensure externalities do not make the original justification for the MTI obsolete.

 Ideally, the criteria would be weighted so that the MTA(s) can give greatest weight to those objectives that are deemed most important.
 This weighting can be quantified in a “prioritization model” that simply consists of an equation with multiple terms, with each term corresponding to a criterion, along with a weighting factor for each term.

-The MTWG also agreed that the stage gate criteria should align with any objectives stated in Section 2: Market Transformation Initiative Principles, Guidelines, & Strategies.
+The MTWG also agreed that the stage-gate criteria should align with any objectives stated in Section 2: Market Transformation Initiative Principles, Guidelines, & Strategies.
 Of the principles and criteria discussed to date, there are five objectives:

-Energy savings
+Energy savings.

-GHG reduction
+GHG reduction.

-Workforce development
+Workforce development.

 Can be coordinated with the Rolling Portfolio to result in net increase in energy savings.
-(See Principle 1: “Drive incremental savings that achieve the state’s energy efficiency (EE), equity, and GHG reduction goals.” and Principle 3: “Complement and coordinate with Rolling Portfolio programs” and the overall objective of supporting SB 350, which calls for doubling of energy savings.)
+(See Principle 1: “Drive incremental savings that achieve the state’s energy efficiency (EE), equity, and GHG reduction goals”; Principle 3: “Complement and coordinate with Rolling Portfolio programs”; and the overall objective of supporting SB 350, which calls for doubling of energy savings.)

 Equity.